Published/Last edited or updated: 27th March, 2017

 Fancy a night of joy, madness, music, dance and ginormous puppetry?
 Then keep an eye out for The Giant Puppet Parade, which happens every year around about the end of February/beginning of March.

-It’s the joyous creation of the Giant Puppet Project and one the biggest nights of the year in Siem Reap.
-It’s an occasion to let the kids from the many children’s organisations around town to stand out and really shine.
+It’s the joyous creation of the Giant Puppet Project and one the biggest nights of the year in Siem Reap: an occasion to let the kids from the many children’s organisations around town stand out and really shine.
 The whole event is a wonder to behold, and you definitely mustn’t miss it if you’re here.

 It is, without a doubt, one of the highlights of the year here in Siem Reap.
 For the kids, it’s a massive confidence building exercise.
 They learn not only that the seemingly impossible can be possible, through construction of something they never knew how to make before, but the positive feedback and public appreciation of their efforts is massively important for children who’ve been brought up to expect little.
 For the crowds, the chance to participate in such an event is unforgettable.

 Don’t miss the Giant Puppet Project; it’s one of the most uplifting events you may ever see.

 Nicky Sullivan is an Irish freelance writer (and aspiring photographer).
 She has lived in England, Ireland, France, Spain and India, but decided that her tribe and heart are in Cambodia, where she has lived since 2007 despite repeated attempts to leave.
 She dreams of being as tough as Dervla Murphy, but fears there may be a long way to go.
 She can’t stand whisky for starters.
 She was a researcher, writer and coordinator for The Angkor Guidebook: Your Essential Companion to the Temples, now one of the best-selling guidebooks to the temples.

 These tours are provided by Travelfish partner GetYourGuide.

 Our top 10 other sights and activities in and around Siem Reap